istio/istio.io/content/blog/2018/egress-monitoring-access-control.md

     200
     200
     ```
-> Note that we may need to wait several seconds for the update of the `VirtualService` to propagate to the egress
+> Note that you may need to wait several seconds for the update of the `VirtualService` to propagate to the egress
 gateway.

 ### Access control by Mixer policy checks

 In this step let's use a Mixer
 [Listchecker adapter](https://istio.io/docs/reference/config/policy-and-telemetry/adapters/list/), its whitelist
 variety.
-We define a `listentry` with the URL path of the request and a `listchecker` to check the `listentry` using a
+You define a `listentry` with the URL path of the request and a `listchecker` to check the `listentry` using a
 static list of allowed URL paths, specified by the `overrides` field.
 For an external [Identity and Access Management](https://en.wikipedia.org/wiki/Identity_management) system, use the `providerurl` field instead.
 The updated
 diagram of the instances, rules and handlers appears below.
-Note that we reuse the same policy rule, `handle-cnn-access`
+Note that you reuse the same policy rule, `handle-cnn-access`
  both for logging and for access policy checks.

 {{< image width="80%" ratio="65.45%"